ADITYA-THEE-CODER/ADITYA-THEE-CODER/README.md

   </a>
 </p>

-<h2 align="center">A PDF-based AI application that can summarize documents and answer questions.</h2>
+<h2 align="center">A PDF-based AI application that can summarize documents and answer questions accordingly .</h2>

 -------------------------------------------------------------------------------